-Once again, we are taking part in a fantastic concert, as guest performers with The Bach Choir.
+Once again, Years 4 & 5 are taking part in a fantastic, year long, project which will culminate in Year 5 appearing as guest performers with The Bach Choir.
 The Bach Choir is a very prestigious choir (and one which Mrs Wiles used to sing in!) which was formed in 1876 to give the very first performance in Britain of JS Bach’s Mass in B Minor.
 The choir continues to sing around the world in first class concert venues, they also record soundtracks for films such as Shrek the Third and Prometheus, as well as recording classical pieces of music.
 We are very lucky to be able to work with The Bach Choir.

 The concert is open to the public and tickets can be purchased from The Bach Choir’s website (click HERE) Each child taking part in the concert will be given a free ticket for a family member or carer to be in the audience.
 Any extra tickets will need to be bought from The Bach Choir.
 Parents and children not taking part in the concert are very welcome to buy tickets and to attend